 The actions of the Japanese guards at the Camp entrance were very unpredictable.
 They seemed to enjoy beating those who could not defend themselves.
 Quite often they practiced judo on Chinese civilians who passed by their positions with some of these encounters resulting in the death of the civilians.
 The same guards also amused themselves by firing their weapons at human targets.
 During this period Bob received his first, but by no means his last, beating at the hands of his captors.
 He left the Camp on rice detail and while loading the truck he put some rice in his pocket.
 Back at Camp he was caught in the act of boiling the rice at the Camp incinerator and was knocked to the ground several times with rifle butt and fists.

 Back To Kowloon

-In Septemberor October 1942 the Canadians crossed the bay back to Kowloon and this time were put to work improving a runway of the Kai-Tak Airport (the present Hong Kong Airport).
+In September or October 1942 the Canadians crossed the bay back to Kowloon and this time were put to work improving a runway of the Kai-Tak Airport (the present Hong Kong Airport).
 Due to the lack of proper food everyone continued to lose weight at an alarming rate.
-Pellagra was added to the diseases already mentioned and then came diptheria.
-Fearing the diptheria might spread to them the Japanese opened the Bowen Road British Military Hospital but not before a number of prisoners died.
-Bob was hospitalized there and treated for pellagra and diptheria.
+Pellagra was added to the diseases already mentioned and then came diphtheria.
+Fearing the diphtheria might spread to them the Japanese opened the Bowen Road British Military Hospital but not before a number of prisoners died.
+Bob was hospitalized there and treated for pellagra and diphtheria.

 Work In Japan